National Agricultural Literacy Curriculum Matrix

 Concept Elaboration and Evaluation

-- Hens can lay about 1 egg per day once they are full grown.
+- Hens can lay about one egg per day once they are full grown.

 - Eggs are produced on a farm, cleaned and packaged at a processing plant, transported to a grocery store, then finally sold to a consumer.